 Free run mode provides the user with a stable clock and predictable data if the input signal cannot be decoded, for example, if input video is not present.
-It controls default color insertion and causes the ADV7610 to generate a default clock.
+It controls default color insertion and causes the ADV7619 to generate a default clock.
 The state in which this happens can be monitored via the CP_FREE_RUN status bit.
 (Refer to the CP Status section for more information.).
 The free run feature is not configured automatically for HDMI modes.
+In addition ADV7619 can free run only to HDMI video up to 2.25 Gbps.